 First, you can select a mattress designed with a universal and/or adaptive feel.
 These types of mattresses are usually in the medium firmness range.
 They are designed to provide an equal level of support and pressure relief regardless of body type, weight, and sleeping position.
 Leesa, Purple, and the Nest Bedding Alexander Hybrid all fall into this category.

 If you’re wary about the idea of universal comfort you can go with a split option.
 With a split option you’ll generally have a Split Queen or Split King.
 In this setup you’ll have two separate mattresses side by side.
 This setup is ideal if you and your partner have very different needs and find a compromise in the middle just isn’t an option.
 For example, if one partner is very heavy and the other partner is very light, a split mattress may be a good choice.

 With split mattresses you have a few options.
-Some companies, like Brooklyn Bedding and Nest Bedding’s Love Bed, provide different firmness levels for their mattress.
+Some companies, like Brooklyn Bedding and Nest Bedding’s Love & Sleep, provide different firmness levels for their mattress.
 This allows you to get the same general design, but in a soft, medium, or firm option.
 This also helps you keep a similar aesthetic and size.

 However, the design and form of many online mattress companies are similar enough that you could also simply purchase two different Split Queen or Split King mattresses and use side by side, provided they are the same thickness.
 For example, Leesa and Amerisleep’s Americana are both 10″ thick, making them a perfect side-by-side choice.